sourcegraph/about/blogposts/code-intelligence-with-lsif.md

 published: true
 ---

-Since the [last code intelligence update](https://about.sourcegraph.com/blog/improving-language-support-in-2019), we shifted our efforts from improving language servers (which are difficult to deploy and scale) to building [basic-code-intel](https://github.com/sourcegraph/sourcegraph-basic-code-intel) (based on ctags and text search) in order to contribute to our early-2019 goal of increasing Sourcegraph adoption.
-Although basic-code-intel works out of the box, its limited analysis provides at best approximate and fuzzy code intelligence.
+Since the [last code intelligence update](https://about.sourcegraph.com/blog/improving-language-support-in-2019), we have shifted our efforts away from improving language servers.
+We found that language servers were hard to develop due to the number of build and dependency systems per language, hard to deploy and connect to a Sourcegraph instance, and hard to make fast enough to meet our user's expectations.
+The Sourcegraph 3.0 release in February included [zero configuration code intelligence for the 20+ most popular languages](https://github.com/sourcegraph/sourcegraph-basic-code-intel) based on ctags and text search.
+This has provided a much better default experience for Sourcegraph customers, but there is one limitation: results are imprecise unless a customer configures a language server.

 Now, we are working on a new way of providing code intelligence that’s both fast and precise.
-The idea is to use compiler frontends to precompute code intelligence data in a project-specific build environment then upload that data to Sourcegraph.
+The idea is to use compiler frontends to precompute code intelligence data in a project-specific build environment and then upload that data to Sourcegraph.
 This has a lot of benefits:

   - Precision and correctness: code analysis is performed in the proper build environment for the project using the same compiler frontend as your normal build.
   - Fast: since the code intelligence data is precomputed, go to definition and find references are essentially table lookups.